 - Assistant Professor

 Amato and his wife have two daughters.
-They enjoy traveling, cooking, skiing and hiking together as a family, and they volunteer regularly at PACEM (People and Congregations Engaged in Ministry) food shelters.
+They enjoy traveling, cooking, skiing and hiking together as a family, and have volunteered in the past with PACEM (People and Congregations Engaged in Ministry), providing free community meals.
 Amato also enjoys cycling, swimming, playing guitar and songwriting.

 - University of Connecticut School of Medicine, 2009